HaskellEmbedded/HaskellEmbedded.github.io/drafts/2016-01-04-introducing-ion.md

 still has a lot of room for improvement when it comes to efficiency and comprehensibility of the generated code for scheduling, and part of that is because it errs on the side of paranoia.

-I coupled together in the Ion monad the functionality for the strictly-timed scheduling, and all of the continuating-passing rigging.
-To me, these felt like two pieces that should have been separate, however, I wasn't able to find a satisfactory way to do this.

 *Appendix 1: Atom & Ivory hackery* {#hackery}
 ====